muthuks2020/reasona/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Reasona community
+  Made with ❤️ by the muthuks
 </p>

 <p align="center">
-  <a href="https://github.com/reasona-ai/reasona/stargazers">⭐ Star us on GitHub</a>
+  <a href="https://github.com/reasona/reasona/stargazers">⭐ Star us on GitHub</a>
 </p>